Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

 27. Modern chandelier

-Modern chandeliers are known for the state-of-the-art style they originate.
-They also focus on creating furniture both aesthetically pleasing and functional.
+Modern chandeliers are known for the state-of-the-art style they originate from.
+They also focus on creating furniture that is both aesthetically pleasing and functional.
 Unlike mid-century styles, their innovative design and minimalism are perfect for modern homes.

 28. Paper shade concept